Sexuality of Adolf Hitler: Geli Raubal

 Hitler was deeply attached to his half-niece Geli Raubal, 19 years his junior.
 She began living at his residence after her mother, Angela, became Hitler's housekeeper in 1925.
-Although the exact nature and extent of their relationship is unknown, Kershaw describes it as a latent "sexual dependence".
+Although the exact nature and extent of their relationship is unknown, Kershaw describes it as a latent "sexual dependence."
 It was rumoured among contemporaries that they were in a romantic relationship.
 Geli committed suicide with Hitler's gun in his Munich apartment in September 1931.
 Her death was a source of deep, lasting pain for Hitler.

 Eva Braun

 Hitler's relationship with Eva Braun, which lasted nearly 14 years, was hidden from the public and all but his inner circle.
 Within that circle, he was open about Braun, and they lived together at Berchtesgaden as a couple.
 Hitler's valet, Heinz Linge, stated in his memoirs that Hitler and Braun had two bedrooms and two bathrooms with interconnecting doors at the Berghof, and Hitler would end most evenings alone with her in his study before they retired to bed.
 She would wear a "dressing gown or house-coat" and drink wine; Hitler would have tea.
 Braun biographer Heike Görtemaker notes that the couple enjoyed a normal sex life.
 Braun's friends and relatives described her giggling over a 1938 photograph of Neville Chamberlain sitting on a sofa in Hitler's Munich flat with the remark: "If only he knew what goings-on that sofa has seen."

 Hitler's letters provide evidence that he was fond of her, and worried when she participated in sports or was late returning for tea.
 His secretary Traudl Junge stated that during the war, Hitler telephoned Braun every day.
 He was concerned for her safety when she was staying in the Munich home he had bought her.
 Junge further asked Hitler once why he never married.
 Hitler replied, "...I wouldn't have been able to give enough time to my wife".
 Hitler told her that he did not want children, as they would have had "...a very hard time, because they're expected to possess the same gifts as their famous parents and they can't be forgiven for being mediocre."
-In the end, Hitler and Braun married in the Berlin Führerbunker in late-April 1945, less than 40 hours before committing suicide together.
+In the end, Hitler and Braun married in the Berlin in late-April 1945, less than 40 hours before committing suicide together.